UCL/COMP0037_22-23/README.md

 ## Install software to support this module (will be made available the first week of term)

-* Download the material from the Moodle page of the module: [COMP0037 Robotic Systems](https://moodle.ucl.ac.uk/course/view.php?id=1392&section=0) and put the lab material in a folder named "comp0037-labs":
+* Download the material from GitHub: [COMP0037 Robotic Systems](https://github.com/UCL/COMP0037_22-23) and put the lab material in a folder named "comp0037-labs":
     ```
     cd comp0037-labs
     git clone https://github.com/UCL/COMP0037-22_23.git